praveenscience/PokeDexReact/README.md

 ### Features

-* Caches the calls for already visited pokemons.
+* Caches the data for already visited pokemons so no extra AJAX calls.
 * Shows already visited and offline available pokemons with a checkmark.
 * Uses less HTTP requests and React router.